The Ultimate Wallis and Futuna List

 • Feminine hygiene products

-• Soap (if not staying in a resort/hotel)
+• Soap (if not staying in a hotel or guesthouse)

 • Razor/hair removal